PeterDarley/PHP_Rest_API_Sample/README.md

 `docker compose up`\
 End with ctrl-c

-While running the server can be reached on port 9000 of the machine where it is running, which is likely to be http://localhost:9000/
+While running, the server can be reached on port 9000 of the machine where it is running, which is likely to be http://localhost:9000/